thecoder75/liveme-pro-tools/README.md

 - macOS v10.11 or higher (64-bit only!)
 - Windows 7 or higher (64-bit!)

+## Security Policy

+Regarding found security issues and how we will handle them, please see the [Security Policy](SECURITY.md).

 ## 32-bit versions???

 We only build 64-bit releases as pretty much all computers now run 64-bit OSes.